trema/GEC13/hello_trema/hello_trema.md

 	  # ...
 	end

-* All controllers are implemented as a class (`class HelloController`)
+* All controllers implemented as class objects (`class HelloController`)
-* Derived from `Controller` class defined in Trema class library
+* Subclassed from `Controller` class defined in Trema class library
-* All necessary methods for controller (flow-mod message creation etc.) are injected automatically into your class
+* All controller's supported methods (flow-mod message creation etc.) injected automatically into your class

 <!SLIDE small>